SmerkyG/gptcore/README.md

 python cli.py train -c configs/gptalpha.cfg.py
 ```

-GPT Core currently relies on the Lightning trainer, so you can look at the [lightning docs](https://lightning.ai/docs/app/stable/) to learn how to do various tasks like continue from a checkpoint, add custom callbacks during training, etc.
+GPT Core currently supports the Lightning trainer via its class `lit.LightningMetaTrainer`.
+The GPT Core class `lit.LightningMetaTrainer` exactly matches the Lightning API, slightly flattened for ease of use in config files.
+So as you explore the autocomplete for LightningMetaTrainer you can look at the [lightning docs](https://lightning.ai/docs/app/stable/) to learn how to do various tasks like continue from a checkpoint, add custom callbacks during training, etc.

 ## datasets